 - Suspension or compensation is expressly excluded.

-Article 8: Packing
+Article 8: Payments

 - If not otherwise agreed in writing, payment for goods delivered must be paid in full before shipment.